lxc/incus-os/doc/index.md

     make build-iso

 ## Testing
-Currently all development and testing of Incus OS is done through Incus virtual machines.
+Currently all development and testing of IncusOS is done through Incus virtual machines.
 These instructions assume a functional Incus environment with virtual machine support.

 ### Local builds